TMcMeans/BYOB/SETUP.md

 - Body Parser
 - PostgreSQL database

 You are going to need to install Node.js for executing Javascript outside of the browser.
-Visit (here)[https://nodejs.org/en/] to install Node.js on your local machine.
+Visit [here](https://nodejs.org/en/) to install Node.js on your local machine.

-# GET IT
+# Get it

 If you would like to contribute to this project:

-1. Start by forking this repo using the fork button in the top right corner of this screen.
+1. Start by forking this repo using the ```fork``` button in the top right corner of this screen.

 2. You should then be able to use ```git clone``` to copy your fork onto your local machine:
 ```